lemigu/remindme/README.md

 alias ackr="remindme ack"
 ```

 And I personally wanted it to always display reminders on my first login of each day.
-If you'd like this as well, you can add the following to you `.bashrc`:
+If you'd like this as well, you can add the following to your `.bashrc`/`.zprofile`/etc:

 ```bash
 LAST_RUN_FILE="~/.reminders_last_timestamp"